 - the pontoon bridge of the Salute day connects Santa Maria del Giglio to the Santa Maria della Salute church.

-Discover the prison where the famous Casanova was jailed with € 15, click here!
+Discover the prisons of St. Mark's Square with € 15, click here!